mitmedialab/TrustCoreID/README.md

 ## Contextual Scenario: Blockchain-Pegged Digital Signatures for Identity Attributes and Verified Claims

-**Use Case 1.1 - Blockchain-Backed Digital Signatures on Age and Ship-To Address of E-Commerce Consumer
+### Use Case 1.1 - Blockchain-Backed Digital Signatures on Age and Ship-To Address of E-Commerce Consumer

+[Note: explore impact on identity theft and other common fraud[

-**Use Case 1.2 - App Providers are US Federal Credit Unions
+### Use Case 1.2 - App Providers are US Federal Credit Unions

 [Note: Explore the impact of linking depository account holder (KYC/AML/etc) and Public Key on Blockchain]